Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 ### Acknowledgements

-1. My fantastic mentor Adegbenga helped with -navbar (added 'search') -headline image -did you know images and text (lining them up) -border around images And gave many other pieces of advice and motivation to get me through.
+1. My fantastic mentor Adegbenga helped with -navbar -headline image -did you know images and text -border around images And gave many other pieces of advice and motivation to get me through.

-2. Code Institute's Slack Channels and the many alunni,mentors, tutors and users who contribute to them; the many pinned announcements, pdf files, etc. were of great help, as was the advice and motivation given by the many members. https://app.slack.com/client/T0L30B202/C0L316Z96
+2. Code Institute's Slack Channels and the many alunni, mentors, tutors and users who contribute to them; the many pinned announcements, pdf files, etc. were of great help, as was the advice and motivation given by the many members. https://app.slack.com/client/T0L30B202/C0L316Z96

-3. Code Institute Tutors.
+3. The amazing Code Institute Tutors.

 ​